statamic/docs/content/collections/docs/antlers.md

 Antlers view files are often called templates.
 Any files in your `resources/views` directory using an `.antlers.html` file extension will be parsed with the Antlers engine.

+> The `.antlers.html` extension is important.
+Without it, it would just be plain HTML and you won't get the Antlers features.

 ## Antlers Syntax